xwdsh1446546640/my-academic-website/content/en/publication/icjaiw2021mep/index.md

 # Summary.
 An optional shortened abstract.
 summary:  In this paper, we construct a large-scale Multi-modal E-commerce Products classification dataset MEP-3M, which consists of over 3 million products and 599 fine-grained product categories. <br>This paper won <font color=red>Best Dataset Paper</font> award.

-tags: [Multimodal Learning, Computer Vision]
+tags: [Multimodal Learning, Computer Vision, Deep Learning]

 # Display this page in the Featured widget?
 featured: true